Ochoja/alx-system_engineering-devops/0x00-shell_basics/README.md

 6-firstdirectory: Creates my_first_directory directory in /tmp/ directory
 7-movethatfile: Move the file betty from /tmp/ to /tmp/my_first_directory
 8-firstdelete: Delete the betty file in /tmp/my_first_directory directory
+9-firstdirdeletion: Delete the directory my_first_directory that is in the /tmp directory